lorenzodifuccia/safaribooks/README.md

 ## Usage:
 It's really simple to use, just choose a book from the library and replace in the following command:
   * X-es with its ID,
   * `email:password` with your own.

 ```shell
 $ python3 safaribooks.py --cred "account_mail@mail.com:password01" XXXXXXXXXXXXX
 ```

-The ID are the digits that you can find in the URL of the book description page:
+The ID are the digits that you find in the URL of the book description page:
 `https://www.safaribooksonline.com/library/view/book-name/XXXXXXXXXXXXX/`
 Like: `https://www.safaribooksonline.com/library/view/test-driven-development-with/9781491958698/`